AdFlint vs HubSpot Ads — standalone AI or CRM-bundled ads?

 Is AdFlint cheaper?

 Generally yes if you don't already use HubSpot.
-AdFlint is $20/mo on Pro (free plan available) with $0 markup on ad spend.
+AdFlint has a free plan and paid plans starting at $40/mo with $0 markup on ad spend.
 HubSpot Ads has no incremental cost above your Marketing Hub tier — but if you're not already on HubSpot, those tier costs are real.
 If you are, the marginal cost case is closer.

 Free to sign up.
 No CRM bundle required.